sifrr/sifrr/packages/browser/sifrr-template/README.md

 for some bindings you might want to only update when necessary, and not everytime.
 In such case you can use memo.
 `memo` takes two arguments, 1st - binding function and 2nd - dependency array / key function

+To be able to use `memo`, you need to keep identity of props same between updates. i.e. use same object and mutate that.

 ```js
 import { memo } from '@sifrr/template';